2050nz/library-value-of-use-calculator/README.md

 This tool allows your end users to calculate the  value of their regular library use.

 We built this to go onto the Palmerston North City Library website.
-Who had borrowed the 'value of library service' idea from Denver Public Library https://www.denverlibrary.org/content/library-value-calculator and Maine State Library's Library Use Value Calculator http://www.maine.gov/msl/services/calculator.htm.
+They had borrowed the 'value of library service' idea from Denver Public Library https://www.denverlibrary.org/content/library-value-calculator and Maine State Library's Library Use Value Calculator http://www.maine.gov/msl/services/calculator.htm.
 For more information, see their explanation.
 We developed our own figures based on the New Zealand context.
 View more information on how these figures were calculated https://citylibrary.pncc.govt.nz/explore/faq/how-is-the-city-library-use-value-calculated.

 # Demo